luxfi/mpc/README.md

 Lux MPC is a high-performance, open-source Multi-Party Computation (MPC) engine for securely generating and managing cryptographic wallets across distributed nodes—without ever exposing the full private key.

-At its cryptographic core, Lux MPC integrates Lux TSS, a production-grade threshold signature scheme library developed by Lux.
+At its cryptographic core, Lux MPC integrates Lux Threshold, a production-grade threshold signature scheme library developed by Lux.
 It supports:

-- **ECDSA (secp256k1)**: Bitcoin, Ethereum, BNB, Polygon, and EVM-compatible L2 chains
+- **ECDSA (secp256k1)**: Bitcoin, Ethereum, BNB, Polygon, XRPL, and EVM-compatible L2 chains

 - **EdDSA (Ed25519)**: for Solana, Polkadot, Cardano, and other modern blockchains